 To me the most stunning part of the stupa was the large, golden statue of the Buddha that sits in its main room, a figure surrounded by smaller altars containing relics and sacred objects.
 The overall effect is one of truly sacred space, hushed and filled with layer upon layer of symbolic meaning.

 Such an amazing thing to find such a place in the middle of the Colorado mountains!
-This migration of religious traditions to places far from their original homeland is a very good thing, isn’t it?
-The seeds of diaspora bear fruit in unexpected and marvelous ways.
+This migration of religious traditions to places far from their original homeland can be a very good thing.
+The seeds of the Tibetan diaspora bear fruit in unexpected and marvelous ways.

 For more information see Shambhala Mountain Center.